abrennec/sose20_cc2/03_oop/readme.md

 class myCharacter {

     // specify all properties of the character "object"
-    // like size, color, shape, ...
+    // like height, color, shape as member variables int heightOfChar;
+    ofColor colorOfChar;
+    bool shapeIsRound;
     // ...

     // specify all functionality of the "object"
-    // that indicates how to use it in the program, e.g., int drawCharacter();
+    // that indicates how to use it in the program as
+    // member functions
+    int drawCharacter();
+    void moveCharacter();
     // ...
 };
 ```